 NEVADA COUNTY, Calif. — Find the latest updates on the Rices Fire HERE.

-Estes said the fire has been burning to the north and to the northeast, toward the Yuba River drainage.
-Firefighters are currently trying to keep the blaze from dropping into that drainage.
+Estes said the fire burned to the north and to the northeast, toward the Yuba River drainage.

 - Madelyn Helling Library at 980 Helling Way

 - Nevada County Fairgrounds at McCourtney Road open to animal shelters

 - Birchville Road at Hwy.
 49

 According to Cal Fire, the 2021 fire season started earlier than previous years, but also ended earlier, as well.
 January 2021 saw just under 1,200 acres burned from nearly 300 wildfires.
 Fires picked up in the summer when the Dixie Fire burned in five Northern California counties — Butte, Plumas, Shasta, Lassen and Tehama.
 The Dixie Fire started on July 13 and wasn't contained until Oct.
 25, burning nearly 1 million acres.
 It has since become the second-largest wildfire in state history and the largest non-complex fire.

 Overall, 2.5 million acres were burned in 2021 from 8,835 wildfires.
 Over 3,600 structures were destroyed and 3 people were killed.

 If you live in a wildfire-prone zone, Cal Fire suggests creating a defensible space around your home.
 Defensible space is an area around a building in which vegetation and other debris are completely cleared.
 At least 100 feet is recommended.

 The Department of Homeland Security suggests assembling an emergency kit that has important documents, N95 respirator masks, and supplies to grab with you if you’re forced to leave at a moment’s notice.
 The agency also suggests signing up for local warning system notifications and knowing your community’s evacuation plans best to prepare yourself and your family in cases of wildfires.